High tech

-High technology (high tech), also known as advanced technology (advanced tech) or exotechnology, is technology that is at the cutting edge: the highest form of technology available.
+High technology (high tech or high-tech), also known as advanced technology (advanced tech) is technology that is at the cutting edge: the highest form of technology available.
 It can be defined as either the most complex or the newest technology on the market.
-The opposite of high tech is low technology, referring to simple, often traditional or mechanical technology; for example, a slide rule is a low-tech calculating device.
-When high tech becomes old, it becomes low tech, for example vacuum tube electronics.
+The opposite of high tech is low technology, referring to simple, often traditional or mechanical technology.
+When high tech gets old, it becomes low tech, for example vacuum tube electronics.
+Further, high tech is related to the concept of mid-tech, that is a balance between the two opposite extreme qualities of low-tech and high tech.
+Mid-tech could be understood as an inclusive middle that combines the efficiency and versatility of digital/automated technology with low-tech's potential for autonomy and resilience.